-Located on the country’s South Central coastline, Nha Trang is a very important tourist hub in the country and has everything from fun-filled amusement parks and relaxing spas to fascinating historical sights and wonderful watersports.
+Located on the country’s South Central coastline, Nha Trang is a very important tourist hub in the country and has everything from fun-filled amusement parks and relaxing spas to fascinating historical tourist attractions and wonderful watersports.

-Renowned for its brilliant scuba diving, nightlife, and fine dining, Nha Trang is well worth visiting, and your stay can be as relaxed or adrenaline-filled as you make it.
+Renowned for its brilliant scuba diving, nightlife, and fine dining, the list of exciting things to do in Nha Trang is long, and your stay can be as relaxed or adrenaline-filled as you make it.

 12. National Oceanographic Museum

 Opened all the way back in 1922, the National Oceanographic Museum is a great place to head to if you want to learn more about Vietnam’s abundant marine life.
 Located in a lovely old French colonial-era building, there are lots of interesting exhibitions for you to explore.
 Two of the most impressive items on display are the skeletons of a huge humpback whale and a much smaller dugong.